kaelynn-rose/Earthquake_Detection/README.md

 I selected the Hawaiian Volcano Observatory ("HV") network because it has stations located on Kilauea, an actively erupting shield volcano.
 Due to Kilauea's eruption and active magma plumbing system, earthquakes occur very frequently compared to a regular tectonic fault system, making this an excellent location for detecting local earthquakes in real-time.
 I selected the "AHUD" station and "EHZ" channel, which is an extremely short-period, high-gain seismometer with a vertical orientation (like the train/test data used to fit and evaluate the model).

-The USGS Hawaiian Volcano Observatory map shows seismometers (black triangles) and recent earthquakes (circles) at Kilauea volcano:
+The USGS Hawaiian Volcano Observatory map shows seismometers (black triangles) and recent earthquakes (circles) at Kilauea volcano.
+This map and earthquake report list is available at https://www.usgs.gov/volcanoes/kilauea?date=2week&inst=101740:

 <img src="./plots/kilauea_map.png" width="1000"/>

-The map below shows the location of the AHUD station, located southeast of Kilauea's summit caldera, along the east rift zone.
+The map below shows the location of the AHUD station, located southeast of Kilauea's summit caldera, along the east rift zone:

 <img src="./plots/station_AHUD.png" width="1000"/>

 The `live_model_predictions/fetch_live_data.py` script reads in the live stream of seismic data, taking snapshots of the data in 6000-sample (60 second) intervals, with a sliding window of 60 samples (6 seconds).
 The data snapshots are automatically uploaded to an AWS S3 bucket.